official-Dark-byte/Discord-Role-Giver-Bot/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-#Credits
+# Credits

 This bot was created by Double.
-If you have any questions or issues, feel free to contact me on Discord at Double#9000.
+If you have any questions or issues, feel free to contact me on Discord at doubl.e.